-Dennis Dicks has lived in Senneville with his wife Yoshiko since 1993 and has served on Town Council since 2009.
+Dennis Dicks has lived in Senneville with his wife, Yoshiko since 1993 and has served on Town Council since 2009.
 He retired from Concordia University in 2008, after a long career in the field of educational technology.
-A native of Ottawa, Mr. Dicks attended Carleton University, the University of Chicago, and Imperial College, London.
+A native of Ottawa, Mr. Dicks attended Carleton University, the University of Chicago, and Imperial College in London.
 When not busy with Council business, he enjoys playing hockey, sailing, biking, travelling and babysitting his four granddaughters.
-Two of his three children, spouses and their families are all residents of Senneville.
+Two of his three children, along with their spouses and children are residents of Senneville.